russellramey/retropie-gamelist-renamer/README.md

 ```
 	python gamelist.py .zip /path/to/directory/of/roms
 ```
-	- *Parameters*:
+*Parameter Options*:
 - filetype, the file type of the roms you are looking for
 - direcotry, location of the roms you want to scan
 - output (optional), locaiton of where you want to save the gamelist.xml file